 BC’s classrooms and school populations are evolving which includes a growing number of English Language Learners who are entitled to support.
-To aid Secondary Teacher Candidates in LLED 360, we worked with some instructors and their classes with some digital tools that will help ALL students, including ELLs.
+To help Teacher Candidates in LLED 360 begin to consider this need, we worked with some instructors and their classes with some digital tools that will help ALL students, including ELLs.

 We discussed the theory behind selecting tools – specifically for ELLs and inclusive educational environments – by creating the distinction between tools for instruction and tools for learning.
 This was followed by taking that knowledge and applying it to the needs of ELLs based on their language proficiency levels.
 I also want to add that the class brought up the importance of a teacher evaluating a digital tool using the SAMR model.
 (Watch this SHORT video)